-- Overnight desert experience with dinner and transport by vintage Land Rover from Dubai
+- Overnight desert experience with dinner with transport by Vintage Land Rover

-- Look out for wildlife while traveling through Dubai Desert Conservation Range
+- Look out for wildlife while traveling through Dubai Desert Conservation Reservation

-- Eat and sleep at a Bedouin-inspired camp in the grounds of a royal residence in the desert
+- Eat and sleep at a Bedouin-inspired camp in the grounds of a Royal Retreat in the desert

 - See a bread-making demonstration, falconry display, traditional dancing and more